BaliBalo/ScoreSaber/README.md

 Unless changed, the port defined in the main index.js file is `2148`, so access front-end pages using `http://localhost:2148`
 On a production server, start the code using `node index.js`.

+In development the list of ranked maps will not update automatically.
+If you need it, you will likely need to generate it once.
+You can do so manually, for example by accessing `http://localhost:2148/admin/check-new/full?key=YOUR_SECURE_KEY` (see the [Endpoints](#endpoints) section below for more details)

 ### Scripts
 - `npm run dev`: starts the development setup, running the server in dev mode and auto-compiling files from `pages/` to `client/`
 - `npm run serve-dev`: runs the server in dev mode